Stipe Biuk: Hajduk Split

 Biuk made his debut for Hajduk on 2 March 2021, in a Croatian Cup 3–0 victory over Zagreb, being substituted on for Jairo in the 74th minute.
 He made his Prva HNL debut on the 20 March 2021, starting on the left wing in Hajduk's 1–0 derby win against Šibenik, due to absence of Alexander Kačaniklić, Dimitris Diamantakos and Umut Nayir.
 After the match, coach Paolo Tramezzani gave Biuk no significant amount of playtime until the 2–0 derby defeat to Dinamo Zagreb on 25 April.
 Since then, Biuk became a regular for Hajduk, scoring three goals and delivering two assists by the end of the season.
 He scored his debut goal for Hajduk on 1 May, in a 3–2 derby victory over Rijeka.
 On 22 May, he scored in a crucial 2–0 victory over Lokomotiva Zagreb, securing a Europa Conference League qualifying spot for Hajduk.

 After a rougher start of the 2021–22 season during the tenure of Jens Gustafsson, Biuk improved his form with the arrival of Valdas Dambrauskas.

 Los Angeles FC

 On 30 December 2022, Biuk signed a four-year contract with Major League Soccer side Los Angeles FC.

+Valladolid

+On 25 January 2024, Biuk was loaned to Segunda División side Real Valladolid, until the end of the season.
+On 8 July, after the club's promotion to La Liga, his buyout clause was activated, and he signed a permanent five-year deal with the Pucelanos.

+Loan to Hajduk Split

+Biuk made his return to Hajduk Split on a one-year loan move on 1 September 2024 from Valladolid.
+He will be wearing the number 27 shirt again, just as he did when he played for Hajduk Split two years ago.